 Whether you grew up in an outdoorsy family, or are just now discovering the joys of outdoorsmanship, there’s a lot to know and a lot to learn about this wonderful world of exploration and adventure in the great outdoors.
 And despite what the media and history books might have you believe, women have always been a part of this world as well, if not perhaps in different capacities at different times.
 Believe you me, we have always found our own ways to take part in the fun!
 One of my biggest pet peeves about the traditional pubic portrayal of outdoor recreation is that you have to be tough, or strong, or masculine to participate.
 I would argue that spending time outdoors can help you become stronger, but it is by no means a prerequisite to getting outside, challenging yourself, or adventuring.

 As women, we are so often deeply socialized to believe that it’s not safe for us to be alone or outdoors without a man along with us.
-I think in recent years this myth has become increasingly dispelled, but I’m still frequently surprised by how many women I meet who struggle with this.
+I think in recent years this myth has become increasingly dispelled, but I’m still frequently surprised by how many women I meet who struggle with this or the idea of being an outdoorswoman.
 That said, because many of us in the US (and many other countries) live in a culture where we do worry about these things, there are some best practices we can follow to ensure our safety, boost our confidence, and maximize the fun.

 Do your Research

 Anytime I’m planning to go out on a hike (especially if I’m planning on going solo), I put in a little bit of research ahead of time.
 I’m looking to find out things like how long the trail is, if it closes at a certain time, how strenuous, what the conditions will be like, whether there is cell service, what the road condition is, how far away it is, and how crowded or remote it is.
 A simple Google search can find you most of this information, but many areas also have good guide books, visitor centers, and ranger stations to consult.
 This is all a part of being a prepared outdoorswoman.